-While the dark sector may consist of multiple particle species with non-trivial interactions, most studies assume the presence of only a single superradiant field.
+While the dark sector may consist of multiple particle species with nontrivial interactions, most studies assume the presence of only a single superradiant field.
 Although some works have considered interactions between the superradiant field and other fields, their focus has largely been on phenomena, such as photon polarization by the cloud~\cite{Chen:2019fsq, Chen:2021lvo, Chen:2022oad} and annihilation of the cloud into photons~\cite{Spieksma:2023vwl}, fermions~\cite{Chen:2023vkq} and scalars~\cite{Lyu:2025lue}, with the assumption of a preformed superradiant cloud.
 Not only has the superradiance of the coupled fields (or generally, interactions between the black hole and bound states of the coupled fields) been overlooked, but its consequential effects on the superradiance of the primary field also lack investigation.
 Therefore, a systematic investigation of superradiant evolution of the interacting multiple fields is essential and necessary.

 In this work, we investigate black hole superradiance in the presence of multiple fields.
 We consider a model of two scalar fields interacting with a cubic coupling, and study the superradiance evolution of the cloud.
 We demonstrate that superradiance is typically suppressed if the superradiant field couples to another field even with a very weak coupling strength.
 This implies that the constraints on dark particles derived from single-field analyses can be significantly revised in the presence of interactions.
 Moreover, the superradiant evolution in different regions of the parameter space are distinct.
-This makes black-hole superradiance an even more powerful probe of the dark sector in particle physics.
+This makes black hole superradiance an even more powerful probe of the dark sector in particle physics.

 The rest of this paper is organized as follows.
-We start with the superradiance evolution of two non-interacting fields in Sec.~\ref{sec:free}.
+We start with the superradiance evolution of two noninteracting fields in Sec.~\ref{sec:free}.
 Then we shall consider a cubic interaction, and shall discuss its effects on the superradiant growth rate in Sec.~\ref{sec:int} and the superradiant evolution in Sec.~\ref{sec:sr}.
 Finally, we shall discussion the implications observations in Sec.~\ref{sec:obs}.
-Sec.~\ref{sec:con} devotes to conclusion and discussion.
+Sec.~\ref{sec:con} is devoted to the conclusion and discussion.
 We will take $(-,+,+,+)$ metric convention and set $\hbar=c=1$.